Syzole/Ghost-Simulator/README.txt

 to solve this problem either decrease the fear max to a value of 1, 2 or 3, or raising the ghost time to roughly half of the hunter timer, so about 2500, or 3000 or combing the two changes.
 We noticed that since the ghost takes much more actions than the hunters, it tends to leave rooms before the hunter can take its thread to run, making it so that the fear check is never made so by reducing fear max or slowing the ghost fixes this problem

+- No AI was used (it caused more problems than helped), and as commented in our code the addEvidenceToEvidenceList was heavily influenced by my (Arjun Bedi) A4 addGhost function as I found alot of it transferable

+-The commit png is a screen shot our commit history for the Github bonus marks